SilverfoxSystems/BroadLib/README.md

 While operators +, -, * and / offer a convenient way, performance-wise, the <b>Add</b>,<b>Subtract</b>,<b>Multiply</b> and <b>Divide</b> methods are faster as they don't require extra memory to be allocated.
 The calculations are performed directly on the existing digits.
 Operators are not fully implemented yet, however, the abovementioned procedures for basic calculations should work fine.

-The code in "Broad.vb" and "starter.vb" projects are quite self-explanatory and you can easily tweak it according to your needs.
+The code in "Broad.vb" and "test.vb" (located in folder <i>Example BroadLib test</i>)projects are quite self-explanatory and you can easily tweak it according to your needs.

 Where ever you see <i>Exponent</i> or <i>exp64</i> in code, this means (2<sup>64</sup>)<sup>Exponent</sup>

 ReadOnly Property <b>BufferSize</b> - Returns total number of digits